May 9, 2014

 Nine years earlier the United States Tennis Association (USTA) bestowed its 2003 Family of the Year Award on the Louderbacks, recognizing their excellence "in advancing the USTA's mission to promote and grow the game of tennis, both on and off the court."

-That USTA Family Award easily remains the most important honor in Jay Louderback's
+That USTA Family Award easily remains the most important honor in Jay Louderback's tennis life.

 "Jay is so laid-back and ridiculously humble that he would never put his own awards on display," says former Notre Dame assistant coach Liz Barker Balanis, who still lives in South Bend and remains close friends with Jay and his wife Denise.